 It’s All in Your Genes

-Here at Physician Partners of America, we recognize the importance of the individual in our approach to medicine.
+Physician Partners of America recognizes the importance of the individual in our approach to medicine.
 Just as no two people have the same fingerprint, no two patients have the same response to medications.
-Our Drug-Gene testing (genetic testing for medication) pinpoints not only which medications will work best for you, but also which medications could be potentially harmful.
+Our drug-gene testing (genetic testing for medication) pinpoints not only which medications will work best for you, but also which medications could be potentially harmful.

 This Test Could Save Your Child’s Life